 Research done throughout the world shows that the United States RDA for Magnesium is not sufficient to make up for the amount lost in bowel movements and sweat.
 Aggravating matters more, sports, physical work, mental exertion, competition or other stresses, all increase your magnesium requirements.

 The shocking part is amounts actually consumed in American diets is even less than the RDA!
 The amounts consumed are generally far less than enough to maintain equilibrium in metabolic balance studies.
-For many people, dietary intake may not be high enough to promote an optimal magnesium status, which may be protective against disorders such as cardiovascular disease and immune dysfunction.7-8
+For the majority of people, diet may not be high enough to promote an optimal magnesium status, which may be protective against disorders such as cardiovascular disease and immune dysfunction.

-Magnesium tablets also may be recommended by your doctor, although taken alone, it can cause diarrhea.27 A more balanced approach is to take Magnesium along with your calcium supplement as the two minerals work together in several ways to maintain balance.
-It is always best to get any mineral from a food, so we recommend AlgaeCal®, a marine algae naturally containing a balance of magnesium, calcium, trace minerals and phyto-nutrients in a whole food complex.
+A more balanced approach is to take magnesium along with your calcium supplement as the two minerals work together in several ways to maintain balance.
+It is always best to get any mineral from a food, so we recommend AlgaeCal Plus, a marine algae naturally containing a balance of magnesium, calcium, trace minerals and phytonutrients in a whole food complex.